ndemou/Out-PingStats/README.md

    2. Quick'n'dirty test of the connection to a specific host in your LAN:

+           # download
            powershell -exec bypass -c ". {cd '$Env:USERPROFILE'; iwr -useb https://raw.githubusercontent.com/ndemou/Out-PingStats/main/Out-PingStats.ps1 -OutFile Out-PingStats.ps1}"
+           # run
            powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 $(read-host 'Enter IP to ping')"

+You will good enough graphs without configuring anything but they will probably not be the highest quality possible.
-Your graphs will be nice but probably not "high quality".
-Read below about selecting a font that will display perfect graphs.
+Read below about selecting a font that will display the best graphs possible.

 ### How to use